 As you arrive there is a Portakabin that doubles as the office, then what looked like a cleaning/storing shed next to it full of dirt bikes.
 I arrived in the afternoon and it was very quiet around, despite being close to the main road.
 I met the owner Merv and his employee Matt.
 Matt explained what the biking would entail, and he asked questions about my abilities.
 I struggle with balance on a bicycle so was a little nervous!
 Continue reading “Pure Dirt Tours Review”

-We had heard good things, about beachgoers digging holes and the hole then filling with really hot water so that they have their very own jacuzzi on the beach.
+I had heard good things, about beachgoers digging holes and the hole then filling with really hot water so that they have their very own jacuzzi on the beach.
 It has something to do with geothermal springs under the surface heating the water.
 When my parents visited in January they said that the water was too hot and they had to use seawater to cool it down.
-That’s saying something, because my Dad doesn’t bother with the cold tap when having a shower.
-We wanted to find out for ourselves how hot is was.
+That’s saying something, because my Dad doesn’t bother with the cold tap when having a bath.
+I wanted to find out for myself how hot is was.

-We had planned to see the zoo since day 1 and it was one of the outings that Dad and I were both relishing.
-The first noticeable sign as you approach points out that foreigners pay 5 times more for entry than Thai people.
+During our trip to Phuket, my father and I had planned to see the zoo, and it was one of the outings that we were both relishing.
+The first noticeable sign as you approach Phuket Zoo points out that foreigners pay 5 times more for entry than Thai people.
 Imagine a sign stating that British people pay 5 times less than foreigners at London Zoo?
 We walked inside, laughing about the thought of that inverted sign.